 5.2 Applicable Data Protection Laws.
-The Parties acknowledge that this Agreement may implicate various Data Protection Laws, which shall include, but are not limited to, the European Union’s General Data Protection Regulation (Regulation 2016/679) (hereinafter “GDPR”) and any national member state laws implementing the GDPR, the California Consumer Privacy Act of 2018 (“CCPA”), and national standards governing the protection of personal information (“GB/T 35273-2017 Information Security Technology – Personal Information Security Specification” (Standards), effective May 1, 2018); and the UK Data Protection Act 2018, together with any amendments or revisions thereto.
+Applicable Data Protection Laws.
+The Parties acknowledge that this Agreement may implicate various Data Protection Laws, which shall include, but are not limited to, the European Union’s General Data Protection Regulation (Regulation 2016/679) (hereinafter “GDPR”) and any national member state laws implementing the GDPR; the California Consumer Privacy Act of 2018 (“CCPA”); national standards governing the protection of personal information (“GB/T 35273-2017 Information Security Technology – Personal Information Security Specification” (Standards), effective May 1, 2018); and the UK Data Protection Act 2018, together with any amendments or revisions to the foregoing.

 5.3 Data Processing Roles.
-To the extent that any of the Services provided involve the exchange of Personal Data, each Party acknowledges and expressly agrees that NAMSA shall be considered a “processor” and Client shall be considered a “controller” as defined by the applicable Data Protection Legislation.
+To the extent that any of the Services provided involve the exchange of Personal Data, each Party acknowledges and expressly agrees that NAMSA shall be considered a “processor” and Client shall be considered a “controller” as defined by the applicable Data Protection Laws.
 As such, at all times, NAMSA shall be processing Personal Data solely at the direction of and on behalf of the Client except as otherwise required under applicable Data Protection Laws.

 5.4 Data Processing Agreement.
 Each Party acknowledges that, to the extent required under any applicable Data Protection Laws, the Parties shall enter into a Data Processing Agreement that will govern the processing and transfer of any Personal Data.
 To the extent that these Terms and Conditions contradict any provision in a Data Processing Agreement, the Data Processing Agreement shall take precedence.

 5.5 Personal Data Processing.
 Each Party is responsible for ensuring that Personal Data is collected and processed in a manner compliant with all applicable Data Protection Laws.
-Each Party shall notify the other Party in advance of any transfer of Personal Data that certain data protection regulations apply to that data.
+Each Party shall notify the other Party in advance of any transfer of Personal Data to which Data Protection Laws apply.

 5.6 Personal Data Sub-Processing.
-The Client authorizes NAMSA and any of its affiliates to appoint (and permit each to appoint) Sub-processors in accordance with these Terms and Conditions.
-NAMSA may continue to use those Sub-processors already engaged by NAMSA as of the date of these updated Terms and Conditions, subject to NAMSA in each case as soon as practicable providing the Client with information regarding those Sub-processors.
+The Client authorizes NAMSA and any of its affiliates to appoint (and permit each to appoint) sub-processors in accordance with these Terms and Conditions, provided that NAMSA remain liable for the acts and omissions of such sub-processor as if committed by NAMSA hereunder.

 5.8 International Data Transfer.
 Each Party acknowledges and expressly agrees that NAMSA operates from within the United States.
 As such, each Party is responsible for ensuring that any Personal Data is transferred to the United States under a mechanism compliant with all applicable Data Protection Laws.
 Each Party acknowledges that, if required, it will enter into a Data Processing Agreement per section 5.4.

 5.9 Personal Data Breach.
-NAMSA shall notify the Client without undue delay, but not more than five (5) business days, upon NAMSA or any Sub-processor becoming aware of a Personal Data Breach affecting Personal Data, providing the Client with sufficient information to allow the Client to meet any obligations to report or inform Data Subjects of the Personal Data Breach under applicable Data Protection Laws.
+NAMSA shall notify the Client without undue delay, but not more than five (5) business days, upon NAMSA becoming aware of a NAMSA or sub-processor Personal Data Breach affecting Personal Data, providing the Client with sufficient information to allow the Client to meet any obligations to report or inform data subjects of the Personal Data Breach under applicable Data Protection Laws.